stackbit-projects/snibby-cdbb9/src/pages/index.md

       are.
 There also exists a dedicated about page where you can write more about yourself for those who are interested.
     actions:
-      - label: Adventure with me!
+      - label: Join us outdoors!
         url: /contact
         style: button
   - section_id: recent-posts